 “THE CURSE” is the effect produced by, or the consequence of, disobeying the Instructions/Law of God; it is not the Law itself.

 The “Law” is God’s Righteous Instructions for His set-apart (Holy) people to live by.

 “The Law” is NOT “the curse”.
 We were taught wrong.

 Galatians 3:10,13 10 for it is written, “Cursed be everyone who does not abide by all things written in the Book of the Law, and do them.”… 13Christ has redeemed us from the curse of the law

 It said “cursed be everyone” and “the curse of the Law”, not ‘the curse is the Law’.

 The words, “The Law is a curse” do not exist anywhere in the Word of God.
 Verses 10 and 13 of Galatians 3 have been, and still are misunderstood and taken out of context.
-The mainstream theological teaching that “The Law is the curse”, is a HUGE doctrinal error that has been passed down from our forefathers; there is no Scripture to back up this dogma, it is man-made.
+The mainstream theological teaching that “The Law is the curse”, is a HUGE doctrinal error that has been passed down from our forefathers.
+There is not one verse in the Scriptures to back up this dogma; it is man-made.